maxitron93/tables_in_database/README.md

 # Context

-I developed this tool so me and my classmates could easily see the the tables and records in our databases as we made our Rails App.
+I developed this tool so my classmates and I could easily see the the tables and records in our databases as we made our Rails App.
 I found it very helpful for my project since it helped me quickly identify my column names and troubleshoot database problems.

 # Tables in Database